 - Age: People over 50 are at a higher risk

 Tests and Diagnosis of Arthritis and Osteoarthritis of the Shoulder

 To diagnose shoulder osteoarthritis, your doctor will discuss your medical history and conduct an evaluation of your symptoms.
-He/she will then examine your shoulder, testing for joint mobility and looking for signs of weakness, tenderness, range of motion and pain.
-He/she may also order X-rays or an MRI to confirm any changes to the shoulder joint and space between bones.
+They will then examine your shoulder, testing for joint mobility and looking for signs of weakness, tenderness, range of motion and pain.

 Another useful method for diagnosing shoulder osteoarthritis is by injecting a local anesthetic.
 If, after the injection, your pain is temporarily relieved, it is very likely you have shoulder osteoarthritis.

 Treatment of Arthritis and Osteoarthritis of the Shoulder

 Your doctor may recommend non-surgical options as a first step to treat your shoulder osteoarthritis.
 Rest, a change in activities and physical therapy are all treatments you can enact right away to help manage the pain.

 Your doctor may also recommend anti-inflammatory and non-prescription pain medications, such as aspirin and ibuprofen.

 If at-home remedies or injections do not help to relieve your pain, your doctor will explore if surgical options are right for you.
 These options include: